Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**removeTag**

-Deletes a tag that was previously set on a user with `addTag` or `setTags`.
+Deletes a tag that was previously set for a user with `addTag` or `setTags`.
 Use `removeAllTags` if you need to delete all of them.

 * **Parameters**
  * **`String`** ***value*** - Value to remove.